harryfrescoQA/ToDoListProject/README.md

 It usually takes 30 seconds to complete all tests.
 The coverage for src/test/java is 81.0%

 ### Selenium
-Once the MainProject is running locally on port 9092, import the Selenium project, right-click Selenium/src/test/java, Run As -> JUnit Test.
+**Once the MainProject is running locally on port 9092**, import the Selenium project, right-click Selenium/src/test/java, Run As -> JUnit Test.
 This will then test the webpage by performing tasks on it.

 At the moment, the tests are: